Ten tips on how to make the most of your Degree Show

 Your Degree Show is not only the culmination of three/four years of hard work and academic study but an opportunity to showcase your creative talent to a wide audience and is the first step in your professional career.
 Start preparing now for what is going to be one of the most exciting weeks of your life.

 Before the Private View

 - Make sure your work is fully installed, that you are happy with your final selection of work and it is presented in the best way possible.
 Don’t be afraid to experiment with different layouts.
-If in doubt about a piece, take it out, no-one will ever know.

 - If your work is digital, requires any sound, bespoke lighting or has any other special elements, check (and re-check) that it is working properly.
 Leave clear and concise instructions on how to turn your work on and off again.